ksnortum/spot-music/README.md

 correctly, the web page will be cleared, and a message will display that the code was received.
 You can now close the window and return to the application.

-If the authorization is cancelled or takes longer than 30 seconds, the application will display "Program not responding" (change this).
+If the authorization is cancelled or takes longer than 30 seconds, the application will display "Could not authorize user".
 You will have to wait the full 30 seconds before control is passed back to the command processing.

 ### next and prev
 There is basic pagination for the rest of the commands, which are all lists.  `next` will display the next five items.
-This number can be changed at the command line with the `--items-per-pages <number>` flag (except that the Maven command doesn't accept flags that aren't Maven-related.
-Change this).
+This number can be changed at the command line with the `--items-per-pages <number>` flag.
+You can currently only use the flag when launching the application via the jar file.

 ### new
 This command will display all the new releases on Spotify.